Franklin County cases rise with outbreaks in long-term care and jail

 Nearly as many Franklin County residents have become infected with the coronavirus during the first 12 days of this month as in all of September.

-Outbreaks in the jail and a long-term care facility contributed to the spike in cases.
+Outbreaks in the jail and at a long-term care facility contributed to the spike in cases, and the county treasurer on Monday cited community spread in saying her office would be closed until Oct.
+19. Other county offices, which were closed Monday for an observed holiday, are expected to remain open this week.

 The Virginia Department of Health on Monday reported 15 additional cases, which brings Franklin County’s total to 516.
 Of those, 143 have been reported since Oct.
 1.

 The long-term care facility has not been publicly identified.
-It is not yet on the state health department’s long-term care public list.
+It is not yet on the list published by the state health department of long-term care outbreaks.

-Nancy Bell, population manager for the West Piedmont Health District, said that the long-term care outbreak is ongoing and that she expects to be briefed Tuesday as to the number of cases and whether there have been deaths or hospitalizations.

-She said the district’s epidemiologist, Sharon Ortiz-Garcia, reports that the jail outbreak has been resolved with no deaths and mostly mild or asymptomatic cases.

 “Since that time, there have been other offenders and corrections staff to test positive for COVID-19.
 We have utilized the Western Virginia Regional Jail to assist with temporary housing for our offenders to keep them and our staff separated and safe,” Sgt.
 Megan Patterson said in a statement.